rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 nothing # hide
 ```

-Once the filters are designed and placed in an AuditoryStimule.Filter object they can
+Once the filters are designed and placed in an AuditoryStimuli.Filter object they can
 be used just like any other modifier.
 Below the filter is included in the pipeline and applied to 1 second of audio in 1/100th second frames.
 This example demonstrates how an arbitrary number of modifiers can be chained to create complex audio stimuli.